 The tropilaelaps mite (Tropilaelaps clareae and T. mercedesae) is a parasite of honey bees.
 They are reddish in colour and about half the size of varroa mites.
 They mostly reproduce in the brood but some are found on adult bees.
 Symptoms include deformed pupae and adults (stunting, damaged wings/legs/ abdomens) and colony decline.

 Hives can be inspected using the sugar shake test.
 This method relies on the sugar particles separating the mites from the bee.
 This technique does not kill the bees.

-Negative test results are just as important as positive ones for proving that Australia remains free of pests like varroa mite.
+Early reporting of an exotic bee pest like varroa as is one of the most important factors in eradicating any incursion.
+Negative test results are also important in proving that Australia remains free of pests like varroa mite.